- Starring

 Dear Santa follows the story of a young boy named Liam who, due to a spelling error, accidentally sends his Christmas wish list to Satan instead of Santa.
 Jack Black stars as the devilish Asmodeus, who decides to respond to Liam’s letter, leading to a series of chaotic events.
 As Asmodeus wreaks havoc on the holidays, Liam and his family must navigate the unexpected consequences of his wishes.

-Dear Santa Review
+Dear Santa MINI-Review

 Between its not-ready-for-Hallmark performances and its completely mystifying combination of adult and juvenile humor as well as children’s themes, Dear Santa makes Dwayne Johnson’s Red One seem like A Miracle on 34th Street.
 It’s a black hole of humorless jokes built on a ridiculous premise and written with less skill than most bathroom wall rants.